Algram/rofi-gopass/README.md

 # 🔒 rofi-gopass
-Simple gopass manager for rofi
+Simple gopass manager for rofi.
+It shows a list of passwords in gopass and then types the selected entry in the focused input field.

 ## Screenshot
 ![demo-screenshot](./screenshot.png "rofi-gopass")